hhqing999/HKLite/README.md

 # HKLite
-* A simple ORM for .net, support sqlite,sqlce,mysql and sqlserver.<br/>
+* A simple ORM for .net, support Sqlite,Sqlce,Mysql and SQL Server.<br/>
 * Can use in both windows and windows ce applications while using sqlite or sqlce.
 * Auto create if the database file does not exist while using sqlite or sqlce.
 * Written in VS2008.